 Macrosomia means a baby who is much larger than normal.
-This happens if the mother’s blood has too much blood sugar in it.
-The fetus’ pancreas senses this high level of blood sugar and makes more insulin.
-The fetus then changes the extra blood sugar into fat.
+This happens if the birth parent’s blood has too much blood sugar in it.
+The baby’s pancreas senses this high level of blood sugar and makes more insulin.
+The baby then changes the extra blood sugar into fat.
 This extra fat means a larger baby.

 A larger than normal baby can be difficult to deliver.
 The baby may have trauma or nerve damage, or need to be delivered by cesarean section.

 Hypoglycemia is low blood sugar.
-This can happen to the baby just after he or she is born if the mother’s blood sugar levels are too high.
-The high levels in the mother cause the fetus to make more insulin.
-Once the baby is born, he or she no longer has the high blood sugar levels from the mother.
+This can happen to the baby just after they are born if the birth parent’s blood sugar levels are too high.
+The high levels in the birth parent cause the baby to make more insulin.
+Once the baby is born, they no longer have the high blood sugar levels from the birth parent.
 This causes the baby’s blood sugar levels to fall very low.

 Your blood sugar levels will be watched very closely during labor.
 Your healthcare provider may give you insulin to keep your blood sugar in a normal range.
 This will prevent your baby's blood sugar from dropping greatly after delivery.

-Babies born to mothers with gestational diabetes may also have low levels of calcium or magnesium in their blood.
+Babies born to birth parents with gestational diabetes may also have low levels of calcium or magnesium in their blood.

 These complications can be prevented.
 The key to prevention is careful control of your blood sugar levels just as soon as the diagnosis of diabetes is made.